yochaigal/cairn/wip/backgrounds/smuggler.md

 | 4    |**Displacer Beetles** | Tiny box filled with beetles that are always closer or further than they appear. |
 | 5    |**Faulty Holy Symbols** | A bunch of vampires were trying to circulate holy symbols that would fail mid-turning among the clerical order.
 You have about a dozen of these. |
 | 6    |**Shrieker's Treat** | One vial of a particularly nasty poison that forces its victim to continually scream until passing out and potentially suffering permanent brain damage. |

+## A few ideas
+- An odorless vial of dark liquid, perfect for dashing into a "friend's" wine cup.
+Before you know it they'll be spilling secrets, as well as the contents of their stomach the following morning.
+- **False Teapot**  A teapot that holds two liquids.
+Tip the spout high and the contents of a secret chamber spill instead.
+Good for avoiding drinking too much, or letting your trading partner drink more than they'd realized.